Understanding Real Estate Escrow

 For the seller, escrow guarantees that the buyer has the funds needed for the purchase and that the money will be delivered when the title is transferred.
 For the buyer, escrow guarantees that the seller actually holds claim to the title and that it will be properly signed over.
 Ultimately, escrow helps ensure trust and security in a transaction.

-Let me know what questions you may have about escrow or real estate in general.
-We are well equipped to represent both both buyers and sellers in any residential or commercial transaction.
+Let us know what questions you may have about escrow or real estate in general.